Here’s what it means when Amazon says your order is arriving today, but the order is not out for delivery yet:

 It’s important to understand that at this point, contracted couriers are not really part of the equation.
 Amazon is still handling the entire process, so they have control over your updates.

-Pickup centers are nearly the final step in the process.
+Pickup centers or so-called carrier facilities are nearly the final step in the process.
 These are the local centers where packages are gathered in order to be delivered to your house directly.
+Amazon might send you a message when your delivery arrives at a carrier facility.

 Once an item is at a pickup center, there are a few ways it might be delivered to your house.
 An Amazon truck or van might handle the last mile.
 Plenty of times, third-party couriers are contracted for this portion.